-Many schools no longer require SAT Subject Tests.
-A handful still require them of all applicants, a few still recommend them for all applicants, and others still require or recommend them for specialized programs or majors.
-The requirements change year to year, so it’s important to confirm on the school’s website to see the current requirements.
+Most schools no longer require SAT Subject Tests.
+A tiny handful still require them of all applicants, a few still recommend them for all applicants, and others still require or recommend them for specialized programs or majors.
+These requirements change year to year, so it’s important to confirm on the school’s website to see the current requirements.
 Regardless, there are several guiding principles to keep in mind when planning for SAT Subject Test.

-Overall, one theme prevails: most schools that require SAT Subject tests are STEM-focused schools, like MIT and Harvey Mudd, or engineering or accelerated medical programs within larger universities.
+Overall, one theme prevails: most schools that require SAT Subject Tests are STEM-focused schools, like MIT and Harvey Mudd, or engineering or accelerated medical programs within larger universities.
 These schools believe the SAT and ACT don’t represent a rigorous enough assessment of the prerequisite areas of math, physics, and chemistry.
 Students aiming for highly selective programs in STEM should look at SAT Subject Test requirements carefully, and plan ahead.

-For liberal arts colleges, even though most programs don’t technically “require” SAT Subject Tests, their “recommended” means that they still really want to see those tests, and often expect them barring financial hardship.
-Even if a school doesn’t recommend subject tests, they’ll almost always take a look at them if you send them, and in an increasingly competitive landscape, these tests can be a great way to add to your profile and show additional mastery of academic material.
+Further, though some schools no longer technically “require” SAT Subject Tests, if they are “recommended,” this typically means that they still really want to see those tests, and often expect them barring financial hardship.
+Even if a school doesn’t recommend Subject Tests, they’ll almost always take a look at them if you send them, and in an increasingly competitive landscape, these tests can be a great way to add to your profile and show additional mastery of academic material.

 SAT Subject Test scores will serve as the icing on the proverbial cake in your admissions application, so remember to focus your SAT Subject pursuits on tests that truly show your strengths.
 If you plan on studying visual art but have always had a knack for math, why not take the Math Level 2 and show off a little bit?
 Or, if you know you want to study history, go ahead and take the SAT Subject Test in U.S. or World History to show how serious your commitment is.
 If you are applying to STEM programs, be sure to check with your program about which tests are preferred.